Bolshevik Revolution – A Somber Centenary

-- Hitler was an “also-ran,” following Mao and Stalin, responsible for the murders of a “mere” 18 million innocents, including six million Jews.
+- Hitler, responsible for the murders of a “mere” 18 million innocents, including six million Jews, was an “also-ran,” following Mao and Stalin.
 For more information on the ghastly matter of what the late University of Hawaii political scientist R.J.
 Rummel termed democide, see www.hawaii.edu/powerkills/welcome.html.
 To learn more about the horrors of “repression” in the USSR, I recommend The Great Terror: A Reassessment and Harvest of Sorrow, both by Robert Conquest, and Kolyma Tales by Varlam Shalamov.
 For a good summary of the impact of Communism not only on Russia, but also on Eastern Europe, China, Vietnam, Laos, Cambodia, Ethiopia, Angola, Mozambique, Afghanistan and Latin America, see The Black Book of Communism: Crimes, Terror, Repression by Stephane Courtois et al.

 Thanks, Howard.
 Disturbing but important to know the *real* score.

 Thanks, Tom.
 I’ve long thought the collapse of the Soviet Union was as consequential for humankind as the defeat of Nazi Germany.